British army in China

 Guides to these collections, and reflections on them, can be found in posts about Weihaiwei and the First Chinese Regiment part one and part two, on ‘Images of War and Regimental Memory’, and on ‘Regimental Cartes de Visite’.
+See also ‘Inside and Outside the Combat Zone: Photography and Britain’s Military Presence in China’ by Andrew Hillier (Journal of the Society for Army Historical Research 100, pp199-227, 2022).

 Various regiments and corps featured in other HPC collections include: Bedfordshire and Hertfordshire; Durham Light Infantry; Hong Kong Regiment; Loyal Regiment (North Lancashire); Highland Light Infantry; Royal Engineers; Royal Army Medical Corps; Royal Horse Artillery (RHA); Royal Marines; Royal Scots Fusiliers; Shanghai Volunteer Corps (SVC); Welch (Royal Welsh); Worcester; 1st Chinese Regiment; H.M.
 18th Regiment.
-In addition there is substantial material taken or collected by, or showing, Royal Naval personnel, and some material relating to the Royal Air Force.
+In addition, there is substantial material taken or collected by, or showing, Royal Naval personnel, and some material relating to the Royal Air Force.

 Other collections that can found online relate to the history of the China postings of the Durham Light Infantry here and here, Gloucester Regiment; Northamptonshire Regiment; and the Wiltshire Regiment.
 See also more generally this site.